Flying ace

-A flying ace, fighter ace or air ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
-The exact number of aerial victories required to officially qualify as an ace is varied, but is usually considered to be five or more.
+A flying ace, fighter ace or air ace is a military aviator credited with shooting down a certain minimum number of enemy aircraft during aerial combat; the exact number of aerial victories required to officially qualify as an ace varies, but is usually considered to be five or more.

 The concept of the "ace" emerged in 1915 during World War I, at the same time as aerial dogfighting.
 It was a propaganda term intended to provide the home front with a cult of the hero in what was otherwise a war of attrition.
 The individual actions of aces were widely reported and the image was disseminated of the ace as a chivalrous knight reminiscent of a bygone era.
 For a brief early period when air-to-air combat was just being invented, the exceptionally skilled pilot could shape the battle in the skies.
 For most of the war, however, the image of the ace had little to do with the reality of air warfare, in which fighters fought in formation and air superiority depended heavily on the relative availability of resources.

-Use of the term ace to describe these pilots began in World War I, when French newspapers described Adolphe Pégoud, as l'As (the ace) after he became the first pilot to down five German aircraft.
-The British initially used the term "star-turns" (a show business term).
+The use of the term ace to describe these pilots began in World War I, when French newspapers described Adolphe Pégoud, as l'As (the ace) after he became the first pilot to down five German aircraft.